upenn-libraries/sdbmss/README.md

 Note: we call the dev VM 'staging' instead of 'development'; we use the latter to refer to environments where programmers do their work.

+We use capistrano to automate updating the staging server with the latest code, restarting the unicorn server, and recreating the database.

-* Configure Apache on the dev VM by creating a file /etc/httpd/conf.d/sdbmss.conf with the following contents:
+* First, configure Apache on the dev VM by creating a file /etc/httpd/conf.d/sdbmss.conf with the following contents:

   ```